-WP All Import uses HTTP GET calls to perform the import process which can cause imports to timeout after 5 minutes.
-We'd recommend optimising the method which is used to perform the import by switching to use the PHP command line, that way the crons have a much longer timeout and can do all the hard work in the process itself and all while avoiding the HTTP timeout.
+WP All Import uses HTTP GET calls to perform the import process which can cause imports to time out after 5 minutes.
+We'd recommend optimising the method used to perform the import by switching to use the PHP command line.
+That way the crons have a much longer timeout and can do all the hard work in the process itself; all while avoiding the HTTP timeout.

 To do this, you can add your cron jobs using the following structure (i.e. a WGET) and we'll handle the rest for you.